door favicon

 Style 3: Participating

-The “Participating” style is used when a team member has the competence required to perform a task, but lacks the confidence or motivation.
-Here, your role as a leader is to encourage them to take a more hands-on role in coming up with ideas and making decisions within their areas of expertise.
+The “Participating” style is used when a team member has demonstrated the competence required to perform a task, but lacks the confidence or motivation to do so.
+Here, your role as a leader is to encourage them to take a more hands-on role in coming up with ideas and making decisions.

 You support them by removing obstacles, asking questions, and serving as a sounding board.